-The cultivation of the medicinal mushrooms is practical for the public.
+Practical accessibility of medicinal sponges to the public is key to their cultivation.
 Of course, TDM tends to healing materials as naturally growing, whether they are plants or mushrooms.
-Artificial mushroom cultivation can not be criticized: Without it, their natural supply would not even cover demand, and curative sponges would only be a medical rarity for a handful of rich Chinese.
-In addition, medicinal sponges collected in the wild should not be bought, because they are mostly long-lived, few abundant species that are not commercially proven.
-(But it's all right if we get ourselves in the wild.)
+Artificial mushroom cultivation can not be criticized: without it, their natural supply would not even cover demand, and curative sponges would only be a medical rarity for a handful of rich Chinese.
+In addition, healing sponges collected in nature should not be purchased because they are mostly long-lived, few abundant species that do not show commercial harvesting.
+(But it's okay if we collect ourselves in nature.)

 Methods of cultivation of medicinal mushrooms